p7s1digital/hbbtv-jsdoc-template/README.md

   $ npm install jaguarjs-jsdoc-patched --save-dev
   ```

-2. Copy the `conf.json` file to your repo.
+2. Copy the `conf.json` file to the root directory of your repo.
 Edit as necessary.

 3. Assuming you're using [grunt-jsdoc](https://github.com/krampstudio/grunt-jsdoc), set the template to `./node_modules/jaguarjs-jsdoc-patched`
   ``` javascript